 Mashatu Game Reserve is in the Tuli Block in the remote eastern corner of Botswana bordering South Africa, It's a region of diverse habitats that shelters a wide range of wildlife including herds of elephant, giraffes, eland, lion, leopard and cheetah amongst many others as well as more than 350 species of birds.

-You'll be offered morning, afternoon and night game drives in open 4x4 vehicles.
-There will also be opportunities mountain biking, horse riding (experienced riders only) and guided walks.
-There are many historical and archaeological sites in the area which you can visit during your stay.
+You are offered morning, afternoon and night game drives in open 4x4 vehicles.
+There are also be opportunities mountain biking, horse riding (experienced riders only), guided walks and to watch wildlife at close quarters from viewing hides and get some memorable photographs.

-Mashatu Tented Camp is in the remote northern part of the reserve and has 8 en-suite comfortable tents with outdoor showers and flush toilets.
-There is an open sided thatched deck with eating and sitting areas and a boma with a camp fire for outdoor dining by the waterhole.
+Communal areas include an open sided thatched lounge deck with armchairs, sofas and coffee tables, and a boma with a camp fire for outdoor dining by the waterhole.
 The plunge pool is a great asset, too.
-A viewing hide overlooks the waterhole, where you should get excellent animals and bird sightings and stunning photographs.

 Open: Mashatu Tented Camp is open all year.

 Location: Mashatu Tented Camp is in northern part of Mashatu Private Game Reserve in the Tuli Block in eastern Botswana, near the borders with South Africa and Zimbabwe.
 It is a 30-minute drive from Mashatu Main Camp.
 There are regular flights from Maun and Johannesburg.

-Rooms: There are 8 walk-in, insect proof guest tents, large enough for 2 twin beds and a dressing table.
+Rooms: There are eight walk-in, insect proof guest tents, a mix of twins and doubles, with a wardrobe, dressing table and bedside tables.
 They are set on concrete platforms.
 Each is equipped with fans to keep them cool, battery charging points and a supply of drinking water.
 The en-suite hot water shower is suspended from a tree, open to the sky but screened for privacy and there is a porcelain hand basin and a flush toilet.
-At the front of the tent there are 2 chairs and a small table.
+At the front of the tent the shaded veranda has two chairs.